-Golden Globes 2018: Who Will Win — And Who Should?
+Golden Globes 2018: Who will win — and who should?

-(USA TODAY) — A new year means a new awards season, which kicks off in earnest Sunday with the 75th annual Golden Globes and a heap of awards handed out by the Hollywood Foreign Press Association.
+A new year means a new awards season, which kicks off in earnest Sunday with the 75th annual Golden Globes (NBC, 8 p.m.
+ET/5 PT) and a heap of awards handed out by the Hollywood Foreign Press Association.
 With no clear front-runners and a potentially wild race to the Oscars in March, USA TODAY predicts who will win (and who should) in the top movie categories.

 DRAMA